hfang821/hfang821/README.md

 <i>I'm Kevin, a student developer from Toronto, Ontario.⚡</i>

-<i>I’m currently learning Full-Stack Web Development using HTML, CSS and JavaScript (and their libraies!) 🌱 </i>
+<i>I’m currently learning Full-Stack Web Development using HTML, CSS and JavaScript (and their libraries!) 🌱 </i>

 <b>Here's what I've been up to:</b>
 <br>